MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 The following sections cover support for Microsoft and third-party applications.
 Passkey (FIDO2) authentication with a third-party Identity Provider (IDP) isn't supported in third-party applications using authentication broker, or Microsoft applications on macOS, iOS, or Android at this time.

-### Native application support with authentication broker (preview)
+### Native application support with authentication broker

-Microsoft applications provide native support for FIDO2 authentication in preview for all users who have an authentication broker installed for their operating system.
-FIDO2 authentication is also supported in preview for third-party applications using the authentication broker.
+Microsoft applications provide native support for FIDO2 authentication for all users who have an authentication broker installed for their operating system.
+FIDO2 authentication is also supported for third-party applications using the authentication broker.

 The following tables lists which authentication brokers are supported for different operating systems.